William Eaton (soldier): Final days

 After peace with Tripoli was made, William Eaton returned to Brimfield, Massachusetts, the place he had called home for most of his life.
 He was elected to the state legislature, but only served one term.
 Burr's trial had proved to be a partisan issue, dividing the Federalists and the Jeffersonian Republicans.
-After the trial Eaton was verbal about the treatment that he had received from the Federalists, notably Chief Justice of the Supreme Court, John Marshall.
+After the trial Eaton was verbal about the treatment that he had received from the Federalists, notably John Marshall, chief justice of the U.S. Supreme Court.
 Having lost the Federalist vote in Brimfield because of his outspokenness, Eaton failed at his bid for re-election.

 Eaton suffered from rheumatism and gout, and by all accounts he had taken to drinking heavily.
 He was also in debt from gambling.
-He died in Brimfield, June 1, 1811.
-Eaton predeceased his wife Eliza (née Sikes) Danielson, his stepson, Timothy Danielson and a stepdaughter, and five other children-three daughters; Eliza (married Goodwin), Charlotte (married Sprague) and Almira (married Hayden) and two sons; William Sikes and Nathaniel Johnson.
-Both of his sons graduated from West Point.
+He died on June 1, 1811, in Brimfield.
+Eaton was predeceased by his wife Eliza (née Sikes) Danielson; daughters Eliza (married Goodwin), Charlotte (married Sprague) and Almira (married Hayden); sons William Sikes and Nathaniel Johnson; stepson Timothy Danielson; and a stepdaughter.
+Skies and Johnson were West Point graduates.

 Legacy

-William Eaton is the namesake of Eatonton, Georgia; Eaton, New York; and Eaton, Ohio.
+William Eaton is the namesake of three U.S. towns: Eatonton, Georgia, Eaton, New York, and Eaton, Ohio.
 He was also the namesake of the Fletcher-class destroyer USS Eaton.

 The Tripoli Monument, in memory of the first American military casualties overseas in the battle at Derne, was sculpted of Italian marble by artist Giovanni Micali in 1806, and transported to the United States by the frigate USS Constitution ("Old Ironsides") and placed at the new national capital of Washington, D.C. at the Washington Navy Yard on the East Branch (now the Anacostia River) of the Potomac River in 1808.
-Considered the first war monument in the United States, it was unfortunately vandalized by the British during the War of 1812 in August 1814, when they attacked and occupied Washington, burning the public buildings and facilities.
+Considered the first war monument in the United States, it was damaged during the burning of Washington by British forces in August 1814 as part of the War of 1812.
 Later in 1831, it was relocated to the west front of the United States Capitol, overlooking the National Mall.
 In 1860, it was relocated to the campus of the U.S. Naval Academy at Annapolis, Maryland, where although moved several more times over the decades, remains there today.
 In 2001, it underwent repairs and a physical restoration.

 In popular culture

-Consul General Eaton and his actions at Derne with other U.S. Naval personnel along with Greek mercenaries, were loosely portrayed in the 1950 historical feature film Tripoli, starring John Payne, Maureen O'Hara, Howard da Silva.
+Consul General Eaton and his actions at Derne with other U.S. Navy personnel along with Greek mercenaries, were loosely portrayed in the 1950 historical feature film Tripoli, starring John Payne, Maureen O'Hara, and Howard da Silva.